Find a Doctor

 Cancer Focus: Multiple Myeloma-Plasma Cell Tumor

 Dr. Kenneth Shain is an associate member in the Malignant Hematology program in the Department of Malignant Hematology, Tumor Biology, and the Chemical Biology and Molecular Medicine Program.
 Dr. Shain has also been appointed as an Assistant Professor at the University of South Florida Morsani College of Medicine in the Department of Oncologic Sciences.
+Dr. Shain is also a Director of the Myeloma Research Center.
 Dr. Shain is a clinician scientist with time divided by clinic, clinic trials and translational research with a primary focus in multiple myeloma and other plasma cell relation disorders (including Waldenstrom Macroglobulinemia and Primary Amyloidosis).
 Dr. Shain continues supporting his career goals to carry-out bench to bedside care and research for myeloma patients as well as the education of physicians and scientist of tomorrow.

 Education & Training